 that custom commercial builders strive for today."

-than the apartment area interior floors which are soil cement.
+area interior floors which are soil cement.
+The cement in the

+mix arrests shrinkage making the floor softer and easier to damage.
 The

-cement in the mix arrests shrinkage making the floor softer and easier

-to damage.
-The soil cement floors must have a new layer of sealer applied every few months to
+soil cement floors must have a new layer of sealer applied every few

-polyurethane.
-However the soft substrate still allows damage to it in places
+However the soft substrate still allows damage to it in places too."

 have finally settled on the CBRI light duty concrete floor designed in